edgio-docs/edgio-docs/src/pages/guides/basics/hostnames-and-origins.md

 <Callout type="info">

   If you plan on using the {{ PRODUCT }} CLI to deploy to a development or CI/CD environment, then you will also need to allow traffic from the domain to which it connects.
-You may view this domain following the instructions below.
+This domain is listed within the **Allowlisting** window.

 </Callout>